Saturday, June 27, 2020

 Along came my mother to tutor him sufficiently to pass a high school equivalency test and then on to college for the required two years to receive his license to practice Pharmacy.
 He must have been dyslexic; it took an inordinate amount of time for him to read a newspaper article.

 His model was compelling enough for me to follow that path into pharmacy.
 I remember how deliberate he was reading a prescription.
-In those days the ingredients were often written in Latin with a sort of educated scribble, unintelligible to most, as if the doctor and pharmacist were engaged in a clandestine operation.
+In those days the ingredients were often written in Latin, an educated scribble, unintelligible to most, as if the doctor and pharmacist were engaged in a clandestine operation.
 Simply counting and pouring came much later.
 Prior to 1950 drugstores were gardens of herbs with crude drugs emitting a vapor from their apothecary jars.
-My father carried that scent in his body, pungent, organic and intoxicating.
+My father carried that scent in his body, aromatic, organic and intoxicating.
 A single inhalation could pacify my world.

-The mean streets seem not to have left its mark on him except his compassion for the disadvantaged which came out as a kind of abstract vehemence against greed and injustice.
-It landed him, apologetically, in left-wing politics.
+The mean streets seem not to have left its mark on him except for his compassion for the disadvantaged which came out as a kind of abstract vehemence against greed and injustice.
+It landed him in left-wing politics.

 In the meantime his father had remarried and accumulated four more children.
 All of them were raised in an orphanage.
 Perhaps in a state of inebriation my Grandpa Louis named one his new sons, Samuel, forgetting that he already had a son with that name.
 Sam, meet your brother, Sam.
 Even Dickens couldn’t make this stuff up.